-Micrel recommends the following discrete reset circuit as shown in Figure 28 when powering up the KS8795 device.
-For the application where the reset circuit signal comes from another device (e.g., CPU, FPGA, etc), we recommend the reset circuit as shown in Figure 29.
+Micrel recommends the following discrete reset circuit as shown in Figure 29 when powering up the KS8795 device.
+For the application where the reset circuit signal comes from another device (e.g., CPU, FPGA, etc.), we recommend the reset circuit as shown in Figure 30.

-Figure 25.
+Figure 29.
 Recommended Reset Circuit

-Figure 26.
+Figure 30.
 Recommended Circuit for Interfacing with CPU/FPGA Reset

-At power-on-reset, R, C, and D1 provide the necessary ramp rise time to reset the Micrel device.
-The reset out RST_OUT_n from CPU/FPGA provides the warm reset after power up.
+At power-on-reset (POR), R, C, and D1 provide the necessary ramp rise time to reset the Micrel device.
+The reset out RST\OUT\n from CPU/FPGA provides the warm reset after power-up.

-Selection of Isolation Transformer(13)
+Selection of Isolation Transformer(12)

 One simple 1:1 isolation transformer is needed at the line interface.
-An isolation transformer with integrated common-mode choke is recommended for exceeding FCC requirements at line side.
+An isolation transformer with integrated commonmode choke is recommended for exceeding FCC requirements at line side.
 Request to separate the center taps of RX/TX at chip side.
-The following table gives recommended transformer characteristics.
+Table 43 gives recommended transformer characteristics.

-Table 37.
+Table 43.
 Transformer Selection Criteria

 Characteristics Name Value Test Condition

 Turns Ratio 1 CT : 1 CT

-Open-Circuit Inductance (min.)
-350μH 100mV, 100kHz, 8mA
+Open-Circuit Inductance (minimum) 350μH 100mV, 100kHz, 8mA

-Insertion Loss (max.)
-1.1dB 0.1MHz to 100MHz
+Insertion Loss (maximum) 1.1dB 0.1MHz to 100MHz

-HIPOT (min.)
-1500Vrms
+HIPOT (minimum) 1500Vrms